conjurdemos/kubernetes-conjur-demo/CONTRIBUTING.md

 - Setting the `LOCAL_AUTHENTICATOR` environment
   variable to `true` will push
-  the Conjur K8s authenticator client and Secretless Broker from your local Docker registry to the remote registry (if used), and will use that image rather than the image from DockerHub.
+  the Secrets Manager K8s authenticator client and Secretless Broker from your local Docker registry to the remote registry (if used), and will use that image rather than the image from DockerHub.